Immunotherapy: Immune tolerance

-Allergies
+Allergen immunotherapy

 Immunotherapy can also be used to treat allergies.
 While allergy treatments (such as antihistamines or corticosteroids) treat allergic symptoms, immunotherapy can reduce sensitivity to allergens, lessening its severity.
+Allergen immunotherapy can also be referred to as allergen desensitization or hypo-sensitization.
 Immunotherapy may produce long-term benefits.
 Immunotherapy is partly effective in some people and ineffective in others, but it offers people with allergies a chance to reduce or stop their symptoms.

+Subcutaneous allergen immunotherapy was first introduced in 1911 through the hypothesis that people with hay fever were sensitive to pollen from grass.
+A process was developed to create an extract by drawing out timothy pollen in distilled water and then boiling it.
+This was injected into patients in increasing doses to help alleviate symptoms.

-The therapy is indicated for people who are extremely allergic or who cannot avoid specific allergens.
+Allergen Immunotherapy is indicated for people who are extremely allergic or who cannot avoid specific allergens and when there is evidence of an IgE-mediated reaction that correlates with allergen symptoms.
+These IgE-mediated reactions can be identified via a blood IgE test or skin testing.
+If a specific IgE antibody is negative, there is no evidence that allergen immunotherapy will be effective for that patient.

+However, there are risks associated with allergen immunotherapy as it is the administration of an agent the patient is known to be highly allergic to.
+Patients are at increased risk of fatal anaphylaxis, local reaction at the site of injection, or life-threatening systemic allergic reactions.

 A promising approach to treat food allergies is the use of oral immunotherapy (OIT).
 OIT consists in a gradual exposure to increasing amounts of allergen can lead to the majority of subjects tolerating doses of food sufficient to prevent reaction on accidental exposure.
 Dosages increase over time, as the person becomes desensitized.
 This technique has been tested on infants to prevent peanut allergies.